princesinghrajput/Git-Revision/Readme.txt

 `git commit -m "Messages" ` --> If we want to avoid text editor likr vim/nano to add commit message we can use this following command

+`git remote`--> List down all the remote connection names

+Remote connection --> It helps you to link two git repositories for uploading and downloading changes from each otherwise

+`git remote add <name of remote> <Link of remote>` --> This command helps you to add a new link to the remote repo and give a name to it

+`git remote rm <name of remote> : This commands delete a remote connections

+`git remote rename <olname>`: This command rename the remote connections